The Paddington Frisk

 "The Paddington Frisk" is a single by British rock band Enter Shikari.
 The music video was released on their YouTube channel on 4 April 2013 and the single was released the same day.
+The single peaked at #18 on the UK Singles Chart on 13 April 2013.

 Music video

 The music video was filmed in London by Kode Media under the direction of Jamie Korn and released on 5 April 2013.
 The video showcases the band on a Japanese game show where a girl gives a man in a crocodile suit a noose and the band performs a choreographed dance miming hanging themselves.
 At the end of the video, the camera pans out to show the band in a board meeting presenting the video to an executive, who has a shocked expression on his face, with the band smiling.